wiwa1978/blog-hugo-netlify/content/networkprogrammability/2020-04-06_Napalm_Introduction_Part1.md

 NAPALM primarily focuses on the following:

 - configuration management: configurations can be replaced or merged with existing configurations
-- Gather operational state: NAPALM allows you to retrieve operational data using a consistent interface and data model
+- Gather operational state: NAPALM allows you to retrieve operational data using a consistent interface and data model (e.g. NAPALM getters)
 - Validate operational state: NAPALM compares an intended operational state against an actual state so we can validate a network before and after a change

 ### Installing the library